PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 If both parties agree that they want to close the channel, they can close it immediately without having to wait for the revocation timeout delay.
 If Alice wants to close the channel co-operatively, she constructs a *closing transaction* as follows:

-- the TXI is the TXO from the anchor transactions
+1. the TXI is the TXO from the anchor transactions
-- there are two TXOs:
+2. there are two TXOs:
-    - a P2PKH to Alice for her balance (from the most recent commitment state)
+    - a P2PKH to Alice for her balance (from the current commitment state)
-    - a P2PKH to Bob for his balance (from the most recent commitment state)
+    - a P2PKH to Bob for his balance (from the current commitment state)

-she signs the transaction and sends it to Bob, who also signs it and broadcasts it to the Bitcoin network.
+she signs the transaction and sends it to Bob, who also signs it and broadcasts it to the Bitcoin network:

-Bob can close the channel co-operatively in exactly the same way, since the channel is entirely symmetrical:

 ![Symmetric Channel - Closing the channel co-operatively](./Everlasting_Channel5.svg)

+Bob can close the channel co-operatively in exactly the same way, since the channel is entirely symmetrical.

-If Alice constructs and sends the closing transaction to close the channel co-operatively, but Bob doesn't broadcast it to the network, Alice **must** close the channel unilaterally and should not sign any more commitment transactions.
-If she did so and continued to use the channel, then Bob would always have the option to use the closing transaction when his balance had decreased below the closing transaction balance.
+If Alice constructs and sends the closing transaction to close the channel co-operatively but Bob doesn't broadcast it to the network, Alice **must** close the channel unilaterally and should not sign any more commitment transactions.
+This is because Alice cannot revoke the closing transaction, so Bob might keep hold of it and broadcast it after his balance has decreased.

 ## Routable payment channels